“You are your best thing.”

 Mentoring for Movement Educators

-Teaching is an art — a deeply human, creative act that requires presence, intuition, and skill.
-I’ve been teaching for over 30 years, primarily in higher education, and throughout that time, I have come to understand that good teaching is not about performance or authority — it’s about connection.
+Teaching is an art, a deeply human, creative act that requires presence, intuition, and skill.
+I’ve been teaching for over 30 years, primarily in higher education.
+Throughout that time, I have come to understand that good teaching is not about performance or authority, it’s about connection.

 • "This class helped support me mentally and emotionally."